department-of-veterans-affairs/vets-website/_disability-benefits/conditions/exposure-to-hazardous-materials.md

         <li>
           <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/mustard-gas/">
             <h5>Mustard Gas</h5>
-            <span>Field or chamber testing, WWI battlefields, German bombing of Bari, Italy during WWII, and more.</span>
+            <span>You may have been exposed to mustard gas during field or chamber testing, during service on the battlefield in World War I, at the German bombing of Bari, Italy, in World War II, and in certain other situations.</span>
           </a>
         </li>

         <li>
           <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD/">
-          <h5>Project112/SHAD</h5>
+          <h5>Project 112/SHAD</h5>
           <span>
-            Chemical testing exposure --1962 to 1974 and survivor benefits.
+          Your participation in Project 112/SHAD from 1963 to 1974 may have resulted in chemical testing exposure.

           </span>

           </a>